-1.1 The Gambling Act 2005 (the "Act") requires this Licensing Authority to draft, consult on and publish a Statement of Licensing Policy in relation to its responsibilities under the Act.
-Once published, this Policy Statement, called the Statement of Gambling Policy will be kept under constant review and, in any case, will be re-published after every three years.
+1.1 The Gambling Act 2005 (the "Act") requires this Licensing Authority to consult on and publish a Statement of Gambling Policy in relation to its responsibilities under the Act.
+Once published, this Policy Statement, will be kept under constant review and, reviewed every three years.
 Before any revision of the Statement of Gambling Policy is published this Authority will carry out a full consultation exercise on the relevant sections.
-This version of the Statement of Gambling Policy has been revised and is for the period 2016 - 2019.
+The Statement of Gambling Policy has been revised after review and is for the period 2016 - 2019.

-Section 25 of the Gambling Act states that; Section 25 - Guidance to local authorities The (Gambling) Commission shall from time to time issue guidance as to-
+Section 25 of the Gambling Act states that;

+The (Gambling) Commission shall from time to time issue guidance as to-
-(a) the manner in which local authorities are to exercise their functions under this Act, and

-( b) in particular, the principles to be applied by local authorities in exercising functions under this Act."

-1.2 The Gambling Commission states in the introduction to its Guidance to Licensing Authorities:
+- (a) the manner in which local authorities are to exercise their functions under this Act, and - (b) in particular, the principles to be applied by local authorities in exercising functions under this Act." - 1.2 The Gambling Commission states in the introduction to its Guidance to Licensing Authorities: